Adobe Lightroom Basics A Free Guide For New Photographers

 Are you starting out with digital photography and looking to improve your post-processing skills?
 If so, you’ll want to learn the basics of Adobe Lightroom – a software program designed for basic and advanced photo editing.

 People new to digital photo editing (or the Digital Darkroom) can be intimidated by complex applications like Lightroom.
-However, the skills you really need to be successful are truly straightforward and easy to understand.
+However, the skills you need to succeed are truly straightforward and easy to understand.

-In this guide, you’ll learn some of the beginner ins and outs of Lightroom.
-We’ll go into importing images, basic editing adjustments, and wrap up with how to export your updated images.
-You’ll also learn some tips on using Lightroom’s different features to get the most out of your photos.
+This guide will teach you some basics of the Lightroom beginner workflow.
+We’ll go into importing images, essential editing adjustments, and wrap up how to export your updated images.
+You’ll also learn tips on using Lightroom’s different features to get the most out of your photos.
 So if you’re ready to take your photography to the next level, read on!

 What is Lightroom, and What Can it do for Photographers?

 Lightroom is a software program for photo editing (also known as post-processing).
-Post-processing is the work that you do to make an image look more like how you remember the scene – to add emotion, to tell the story.
-This is done by modifying the crop, tone, and presence of the image so that the person viewing the image understands what you want to show.
+Post-processing is the work you do to make an image look more like how you remember the scene – to add emotion and tell the story.
+This is done by modifying the image’s crop, tone, and presence so that the person viewing the image understands what you want to show.

 A huge advantage to using Lightroom to process your photos is that all of the edits you do are “non-destructive”.
-That means that you make changes to your photos without actually modifying the original file.
+That means you make changes to your photos without modifying the original file.
 Lightroom does this by saving all of the modifications to your photographs in a separate file.
 The original images stay unmodified.
-This way you can “roll back” some or all of your changes at any time or even create a new copy and start over with different changes.
+This way, you can “roll back” some or all of your changes at any time, create a new copy, and start over with different changes.

 Another great advantage that Lightroom has over other photo editing tools is its integrated catalog.
 The catalog incorporated into the application means you have a built-in tool to organize your image library.
 Before I started using Lightroom, I couldn’t tell you the number of times that I had a panic attack thinking I’d lost an image.
 But now, with all my images tracked by a catalog, I only have to use Lightroom’s search tool to quickly locate a photo.